Edge states in a non-Hermitian topological crystalline insulator: Non-Hermitian effects

-In order to further study the non-Hermitian effect on the edge states, we consider a finite square-shaped Kekul\'{e} lattice sample under the open boundary conditions along both the $x$ and $y$ directions.
+In order to further demonstrate the non-Hermitian effect on the edge states, we consider a finite square-shaped Kekul\'{e} lattice sample under the open boundary conditions along both the $x$ and $y$ directions.
 This finite size sample has two types of edges, the molecular-zigzag edge along the $y$ direction and the armchair edge along the $x$ direction.
 In the Hermitian case, when the chemical potential is located in the edge gap of the armchair boundaries, the molecular-zigzag edges show a finite probability density of electrons, as displayed in Fig.~\ref{fig7}(a).
-When the chemical potential is shifted out of the edge gap of the armchair-terminated ribbon, the probability density of electrons is finite for both molecular-zigzag and armchair edges [see Fig.~\ref{fig7}(b)].
-In the non-Hermitian case, even for a chemical potential located in the edge gap, by increasing $\gamma$ the probability distribution pattern will change from that shown in Fig.~\ref{fig7}(a) to the pattern exhibited in Fig.~\ref{fig7}(c), which suggests that the distribution of edge states can be tuned by $\gamma$.
+When the chemical potential is shifted out of the edge gap of the armchair-terminated ribbon but still within the bulk gap, the probability density of electrons is finite for both molecular-zigzag and armchair edges [see Fig.~\ref{fig7}(b)].
+In the non-Hermitian case, even for a chemical potential located in the edge gap, by increasing $\gamma$ the probability distribution pattern will change from that shown in Fig.~\ref{fig7}(a) to the pattern exhibited in Fig.~\ref{fig7}(c), which suggests that the distribution of edge states can be controlled by tuning $\gamma$.